jensGiehl/telegram-bot-bash/README.md

 7. Note down the 'token' mentioned above.

-8. Type `/setprivacy` to @botfather.

-9. @botfather replies with `Choose a bot to change group messages settings.`

-10. Type `@telesample_bot` (change to the username you set at step 5 above, but start it with `@`)

-11. @botfather replies with

-    'Enable' - your bot will only receive messages that either start with the '/' symbol or mention the bot by username.
-    'Disable' - your bot will receive all messages that people send to groups.
-    Current status is: ENABLED

-12. Type `Disable` to let your bot receive all messages sent to a group.
-This step is up to you actually.

-13. @botfather replies with `Success!
-The new status is: DISABLED. /help`

 ### Get Chat Id
 1. Click on the link @botfather provides (e.g. `telegram.me/telesample_bot`).